UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/cheat_sheet/index.md

 #### Default Permissions

-The `umask` command controls the default file permissions for all new files and directories created {==at a user level==}.
+The `umask` command controls the default file permissions for all new files and directories created ==at a user level==.
 It defines which permissions should **not** be set by default, and thus indirectly determines the default permissions.

 By setting an appropriate `umask`, you can ensure that files and directories are created with the permissions that are appropriate for your collaborative environment.